top of page

 Recent research

-Systemic Risk Measures: Taking Stock from 1927 to 2023 (with Viral Acharya and Markus Brunnermeier) ***NEW***
+Systemic Risk Measures: From the Panic of 1907 to the Banking Stress of 2023 (with Viral Acharya and Markus Brunnermeier) ***NEW VERSION***

 Similar Investors (with Co-Pierre Georg and Sascha Steffen) ***NEW VERSION***